schugh2001/number_guess/README.md

                     self.e()
             diff=guess_no-random_no
             if guess_no==random_no:
-                print('BRAVO! your guess is correct')
+                print('BRAVO! your guess is Correct')
                 self.e()
             if count==4:
-                print('BRAVO! your guess is correct')
+                print('BRAVO! your guess is Correct')
                 self.e()
             if count==5:
                 print('Better luck next time')